Click4Assistance UK Live Chat Software

 For students who have recently been in education, the entry requirements are to include one of the following:

-• A level grades at E or above in more than one relevant subject.
+• A Level at Grade E or above in more than one relevant subject.

-This needs to be supported by GCSE Grade A* - C/9 - 4 (or equivalent) in English and Maths.
+This needs to be supported by GCSEs at Grade 9-4 (or equivalent) in English and Maths.

 Other entry qualifications that will be considered are:

-Attendance Expectations Attendance is one day per week; expected to be Tuesday.
+Attendance is one day per week which is expected to be Tuesday.

 Course Groups (W) Higher Education